 Lot, Through.
 A lot having frontage on two parallel or approximately parallel streets.
 A through lot has a front yard on each abutting street, watercourse or lake.
+See also, "Through Lot" and "Double Frontage Lot."

 Lot Width.
 The horizontal distance between side lot lines measured at the required front setback, parallel to the street.